doabit/kindeditor/README.md

 ---------------
 - Rails3
 - Paperclip(if you use mongoid,make sure your paperclip can work in mongoid,you can edit paperclip.rb in config/initializers)

   Paperclip.options[:log] = false

 Install
 ---------------
 - As a plugin

   rails plugin install git://github.com/doabit/kinkdeditor.git

+- As a gem

+   sudo gem install kindeditor

 - copy files .

   rails g kindeditor:install

 Usage
 --------------
 - kindeditor helper to layout that you want to use it

   <%=kindeditor_javacript_include_tag%>

 - add a id "kindeditor" to your textarea